Frequently asked questions

 Overseas learners can sit exams at a British Council.
 Please contact your nearest British Council before purchasing the materials to check they are happy to invigilate.
 Most British Councils will not hold the production journalism or videojournalism for online exam due to the software and set up that is required.
 Candidates will have to travel to the UK for these exams and also for shorthand.

-Customers outside of the UK should contact the NCTJ for delivery charges: firstname.lastname@example.org
+Delivery to customers in the UK is included in the price of each order.
+Customers outside of the UK should contact the NCTJ for delivery charges: [email protected]

 Exam fees can be found here under Diploma in Journalism examination fees (per part).
 Fees are per exam and there is no registration fee.